Watchman sentenced to 16 years in killing of Florida tourist

 Her buried body was found on Dec.
 3, 2018.
 An autopsy revealed that Stefaniak suffered a blunt force wound to the head and cuts on the neck and arms.

-Airbnb was fined the equivalent of about $53,000 for the incident.
+The hotel was fined the equivalent of about $53,000 for the incident.

 Costa Rican prosecutors had asked for an 18 year sentence while Stefaniak’s family had sought the maximum penalty, 50 years.

-Note: An earlier version incorrectly stated a fine was imposed on Airbnb.
-The fine was imposed on the hotel.